bombo82/bombopad/schematics/v0.3/BOM.md

 - **Display**: The OLED (SSD1306 128x32) and Memory Display (Nice!View) are both optional and mutually exclusive alternatives.
-Choose one based on your microcontroller: the OLED is typically used with Pro Micro, while the Nice!View is designed for nice!nano.
+Choose one based on your microcontroller: the OLED is typically used with Pro Micro, while the Nice!View is designed for Nice!Nano.
 - **Encoders**: The EC11 rotary encoders and EVQWGD001 roller encoders are optional and mutually exclusive alternatives.
-If neither type of encoder is installed, it is recommended to use 2 additional Kailh Choc switches (S11 and S12) instead.
+If neither type of encoder is installed, it is recommended to use 2 additional Kailh Choc v1 switches (S11 and S12) instead.
-- **Switches**: S11 and S12 can be either the integrated push-buttons of the encoders or two standard Kailh Choc switches if no encoders are used.
+- **Switches**: S11 and S12 can be either the integrated push-buttons of the encoders or two standard Kailh Choc v1 switches if no encoders are used.
 - **Microcontroller**: For wired use, use a Pro Micro (USB-C recommended).
-For wireless use, use a nice!nano.
+For wireless use, use a Nice!Nano.
 - **Diodes**: Any 1N4148 diode will work.
 Diodes can be SMD (SOD-123 package) or through-hole.

 ## License